AndyHoang/sparkexample/README.md

 * To minify css/javascript file
 * Prove how to improve loading page speed
 * Using a java web application framework
-* Tasks will be trigger by maven
+* Tasks will be triggered by maven

 ## Prerequisite
 * Java 8